apache/couchdb-documentation/rfcs/014-pagination.md

 Therefore we need to find way to restrict amount of data we return to customers.
 We could simply set the maximum `limit` which would cap amount of rows client can request.
 However this "solution" has a big disadvantage.
-Which is it would require clients to write pagination recepy in their code.
+Which is it would require clients to write pagination recipe in their code.
 Current pagination scheme requires complex logic on the client side.
 There are quite a few corner cases to handle.